usnistgov/800-63-3/sp800-63b/sec4_aal.md

 FIPS 140 requirements are satisfied by [[FIPS 140-2]](#FIPS140-2) or newer revisions.

+At IAL1, it is possible that attributes are collected and made available by the digital service.
+Any PII, whether self-asserted or validated, requires multi-factor authentication; therefore agencies SHALL select a minimum of AAL2 when self-asserted PII is made available online.

 ### 4.1.
 Authenticator Assurance Level 1

 AAL1 provides some assurance that the claimant controls an authenticator registered to the subscriber.
 AAL1 requires either single-factor or multi-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.